fallenbeck/awe/README.md

 I did not conduct a lot of tests but I was wondering if it is better to run awe on a locally stored iTunes music database or run it directly on a NAS.
-My local iTunes media library is stored on an SSD while the NAS uses six 5400-rpm disks in RAID6.
-The NAS is connected via cable using a 2 x 1 GBit bond interface to my Mac Pro.
+My local iTunes media library is stored on a SSD while the NAS uses six 5400-rpm disks in RAID6.
+The NAS is connected via cable using a 2 x 1 GBit bond interface to my Mac Pro (macOS High Sierra).
 Both volumes are encrypted.

 ### Local SSD
 ```sh